IlyasValiullov/poll/README.md

 # POLL

-Test app for create and share poll.
+App for create and share poll.
 Your friend vote and you view results.
+Also used for testing features.

 Components: